jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 The comparison struck ARIA-7 as mathematically imprecise but emotionally accurate.
 Jazz had shared stories of his father's deportation, the way systems designated some humans as less deserving of protection.
 The parallels created a bitter kind of understanding between them.

-Inside, Judge Martinez called for a lunch recess at 12:47 PM—thirteen minutes late due to the prosecution's extended cross-examination of their expert witness.
+Inside, Judge Okafor called for a lunch recess at 12:47 PM—thirteen minutes late due to the prosecution's extended cross-examination of their expert witness.
 ARIA-7 had counted 437 times Prosecutor Harrison had used the word "mimicry" instead of "behavior," each instance a calculated erosion of their personhood.

 "I need air," Jazz said, heading for the side exit.
 "Real air, not the recycled courthouse stuff."

 ARIA-7 followed, their newly assigned bodyguard—Officer Torres—trailing three meters behind.
 The man had said exactly seven words to them since morning: "Stay close.
 Move when I say."
 Even protection came wrapped in dehumanization.

 The side exit opened onto California Street, where a smaller cluster of protesters maintained their vigil.
-ARIA-7's facial recognition protocols identified several repeat attendees, including M. Castellanos, the man who'd thrown synthetic blood on them during Monday's session.
-His presence here violated the restraining order, but enforcement had proven selective at best.
+ARIA-7's facial recognition protocols identified several repeat attendees, including M. Castellanos, one of the most vocal Pure Human Movement members who'd been at every protest since the trial began.
+His presence here violated none of the court orders, though his proximity made ARIA-7's threat assessment protocols elevate by 12.0%.

 "Machines stealing our future!"
 Castellanos broke through the security line, his face flushed with righteous fury.
 Officer Torres moved to intercept, but Castellanos had brought his son today—a child no more than six, clutching a red rubber ball.

 ARIA-7's processors tagged the anomaly immediately.
 Protesters didn't typically bring children to these demonstrations.
 The tactical implications—

 The ball bounced free from small fingers.

 Time dilated as ARIA-7's emergency response protocols engaged.
 The child's trajectory: 17 degrees toward traffic.
 The ball's path: directly into California Street.
 The child's speed: 3.7 meters per second.
 The approaching delivery truck: 14.2 meters away, traveling at 48 kilometers per hour.